makerdao/dss-proxy-actions/README.md

 # dss-proxy-actions
 Initial version of the proxy functions to be used via ds-proxy.
-These functions are based on mcd-cdp-handler as CDP owner.
+These functions are based on dss-cdp-manager as CDP registry.

 https://github.com/makerdao/dss-proxy-actions

-`open`: creates a new handler
+`open`: creates a registry in CdpManager

-`give`: sets owner of a handler, it could also create a new authority for it - TBD
+`give`: transfer the ownership of a CDP in the internal registry of CdpManager

 `lockETH`: deposits ETH in adapter and executes `frob` increasing locked collateral